infinite0007/SmartArt/README.md

 When the basic stuff is up and running, simply clone the repository to a folder on your Raspberry Pi.

-In the WebApp directory: *"SmartArt/WebApp/"*
+In the WebApp directory: *"SmartArt/WebApp/"* run the following command:

 ### `npm install`